What is in this leaflet

 Esmeron is stored in the hospital.

 It should be kept in the refrigerator at 2-8°C and not be frozen.
 Esmeron can be stored outside the refrigerator at a temperature up to 30°C for a maximum of 12 weeks.
-Once it has been kept outside, it must not be placed back into the refrigerator.
+After first removal from the refrigerator, the 12 week shelf life applies.
+The storage period may not exceed the labelled shelf-life.

 What it looks like